effector/effector/beta/src/content/docs/en/recipes/react-native/asyncstorage-counter.md

 ---
-title: AsyncStorage Counter
+title: AsyncStorage Counter on React Native
 redirectFrom:
   - /docs/recipes/react-native/asyncstorage-counter
   - /recipes/react-native/asyncstorage-counter
 ---

-# AsyncStorage Counter on React Native

 The following example is a React Native counter that stores data to AsyncStorage.
 It uses store, events and effects.